tobi-stephen/event-streamer/README.md

-## Flask Restful App for event driven scenario
+## Flask Restful App for Event Driven Development Scenario

 ### The project is a showcase of skills I recently learned regarding modern development workflows(as at 2024)